BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 ### Adding a Database to your deployed App

+The Heroku add-on marketplace has a large number of data stores, from Redis and MongoDB providers, to Postgres and MySQL.

 Heroku provides three managed data services to all customers in form of Add-ons:

 - [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql)
 - [Heroku Redis](https://elements.heroku.com/addons/heroku-redis)
 - [Apache Kafka on Heroku](https://elements.heroku.com/addons/cloudkarafka)

-Heroku allows you to manage your database directly from Heroku.

 Writing about this three will make this article too long.
-It's pretty since and I'll add some links from Heroku Docs.
+It's pretty simple and I'll add some links from Heroku Docs.

 - [Heroku Postgresql Docs](https://devcenter.heroku.com/categories/postgres-basics)
 - [Heroku Redis Docs](https://devcenter.heroku.com/articles/heroku-redis)